 Forest bathing is the practice of taking a leisurely walk in a forest for health benefits.
-The phrase ties back to Japan, popularized in the 1980s as a nod to Zen Buddhism and Shintoism.
-This practice was in response to rising illness in the overworked population, and was used to balance stress caused by extreme structure, overwhelming life conditions, and traumas caused by natural disasters (a rising issue related to climate change).
+The phrase ties back to Japan, and was popularized in the 1980s as a nod to Zen Buddhism and Shintoism.
+This practice was in response to rising illness in the overworked population, and was used to balance stress caused by extreme structure, overwhelming life conditions, and traumas caused by natural disasters (a rising issue related to climate change)

 Photo by Natasha Jain @asha_art.n.soul

 Forest bathing is proven by scientists to benefit physical as well as mental health, helping to lower heart rate, blood pressure, reduce stress hormone production, boost immunity and mood and improve overall feelings of wellbeing.
 The art of healing in nature is an ancient method practiced around the globe, by grounding the self in presence, we allow for stressed portions of the brain and mind to relax.

 Try moving in slow silence for 20 minutes, calmly listening to the sounds of the forest.
 If you don’t have access to a forest, you can go to a park, a field, a meadow or yard or garden; nature is all around us.
 The only requirements are patience, curiosity and an open mind.
 Be present, allow, let the environment be the focus as well as the teacher.
 Photographer and Nomad @shantijain recommends hiking right after a rainfall.
 The air is filled with the divine smell of the trees, akin to walking through a bottle of essential oil mist.